- Northern Essex Community College - http://www.necc.mass.edu -

 Posted By mhearn On January 21, 2010 @ 1:29 pm In | Comments Disabled

-The NECC Libraries offer a service designed to guide students to the most appropriate sources for a particular class or field of study.
-LibGuides are web pages where librarians gather and organize sources and provide research tips on topics ranging from Biology to Sociology.
-Because they are created by NECC’s librarians and highlight NECC library resources, they are uniquely useful for our students.
-LibGuides may be created for individual courses as well as for general subject areas.
-We have also published specialty LibGuides on topics such as When You Can’t Come to the Library and on using the NoodleTools citation helper.
+The NECC Libraries offer research guides (known as “LibGuides”) designed to help students find quality, relevant sources for a particular class or subject area.
+Librarians review, gather and organize relevant research resources in a single place so students have library resources at their fingertips.
+Because these guides are created by NECC librarians and relate directly to the curriculum, they are uniquely useful for our students.
+LibGuides can also be created for individual courses as well as on general topic areas (for instance, we publish LibGuides on topics such as When You Can’t Come to the Library and on using the NoodleTools citation helper).

-LibGuides are searchable on Google and are easily accessed from the library web page.
-They may be browsed or searched by subject or author.
+LibGuides are indexed in Google, and easily accessed from the library web page.
 If you are interested in having a LibGuide to complement your course or subject area, please contact us.
-More guides will be added regularly.
-We look forward to receiving advice from faculty on what topics to cover in the LibGuides we publish in the coming months.
+New guides are added regularly.

-The NECC Librarians provide information literacy instruction for NECC classes.
-These sessions may be scheduled at any time the library is open.
-Days, evenings and Saturday mornings are included.
-Sessions are taught by a Reference Librarian, but the class instructor must also be present.
-The sessions are highly recommended for Comp 101 classes, and are useful for any class which includes a research component.
-Each of these sessions is designed to fill one fifty-minute class period.
-Please call or email to reserve time for one or more sessions at your earliest convenience.
+The NECC Librarians provide information literacy instruction for NECC courses, and sessions may be scheduled at any time the library is open, including evenings and Saturdays.
+Classes are taught by a Reference Librarian, but we require that the class instructor must also be present.
+Information literacy instruction is highly recommended for Comp 101 classes, but is also useful for courses which include any type of research component.
+Sessions are designed to fill one fifty-minute class period, but can be adjusted to fit various schedules.

-Incorporating library research into your class assignments can help your students to better understand how information is published and organized in the library and on the Web.
-NECC Librarians, with expert knowledge of the availability and organization of print and electronic information available, can help you to design effective library research assignments that avoid confusion and frustration among your students.
-Librarians can also help you to prevent and detect plagiarism.
-Call Gail Stuart at the Bentley Library at (978) 556-3400 or email email@example.com and Mike Hearn at the Lawrence Campus Library at (978) 738-7400 or email firstname.lastname@example.org
+Incorporating library research into your course assignments can help your students to better understand how information is published, organized, and disseminated in the library and on the Web.
+NECC Librarians, with expert knowledge of the availability and organization of print and electronic information, can help design effective research assignments that avoid confusion and frustration among your students, and help prevent plagiarism.
+Call Gail Stuart at the Bentley Library at (978) 556-3400 or email firstname.lastname@example.org, or Jenny Fielding at the Lawrence Campus Library at (978) 738-7400 or email@example.com.

 With your help, librarians can make library resources and services more accessible to your distance learners.
 Contact Ann Grandmaison at the Bentley Library at (978) 556-3426 or firstname.lastname@example.org.

-It is easy to incorporate our electronic resources into your BlackBoard course with a few simple steps.
+It’s also easy to incorporate library resources into your BlackBoard course with a few simple steps.
 To take advantage of this course enhancement, please contact one of the librarians